ttop32/MouseTooltipTranslator/doc/description.md

 When mouse hover on text, it shows translated tooltip in any language.

 # Features

 - Hover or select (highlight) on text to translate
 - Use left ctrl to Listen pronunciation with google TTS (text to speech)
-- Use left alt to translate writing text in input box (or highlighted text)
+- Use right alt to translate writing text in input box (or highlighted text)
 - Google translator and bing translator are used for translation
 - Support pdf to display translated tooltip using PDF.js
 - Support dual subtitles for youtube video
 - Process OCR when hold left shift and mouse over on image (ex manga)

 # Source code